singularityware/singularityware.github.io/pages/docs/overview/faq.md

 ### What if I don't want to install Singularity on my computer?
-If you don't want to build your own images, <a href="https://singularity-hub.org" target="_blank">Singularity Hub</a> will connect to your Github repos with build specification files, and build the containers automatically for you.
+If you don't want to build your own images, <a href="https://singularity-hub.org" target="_blank">Singularity Hub</a> will connect to your GitHub repos with build specification files, and build the containers automatically for you.
 You can then interact with them easily where Singularity is installed (e.g., on your cluster):

 ```bash
 singularity shell shub://vsoch/hello-world